 I used Zinsser Bulls Eye 1-2-3 Primer as a base for my paint.

-This paint also has a stain-blocking quality, which seems like overkill, but once you spend hours refurbishing a piece of furniture for it to turn yellow, you don’t take any chances!
+This paint also has a stain-blocking quality, which seems overkill, but once you spend hours refurbishing a piece of furniture and it turns yellow, you don’t take any chances!

 Step 4: Staining & Touch Ups